-where $ \mathcal{A}_{\Gamma_\infty}:=\ker\left(\bZ_{p}^{\rm ur}[[\Gamma_{\infty}]]\longrightarrow \bZ_p^{\rm ur}\right)$ is the augmentation ideal.
-We shall call this guessed containment the \emph{exceptional zero conjecture for Katz' $p$-adic $L$-function at the trivial chacter}.
-Our Corollary~\ref{cor_Hida_Tilouine_Conj} below asserts that \eqref{eqn_weak_exceptional_zero_conj} indeed holds true if one assumes a number of folklore conjectures (and it holds true unconditionally in the situation when $k/\QQ$ is imaginary quadratic; see Theorem~\ref{thm_intro_imaginary_quadratic_full} below).
-This result follows from a non-critical exceptional zero formula (Theorem~\ref{thm_intro_leading_term}) we prove below (which one may think of an instance of $p$-adic Beilinson conjecture in the presence of exceptional zeros), which involves the $\mathcal{L}$-invariant we introduce also in the current article.
+Our main results concerning the particular case when $k$ is imaginary quadratic (Theorem~\ref{thm_intro_imaginary_quadratic_full}(ii) below) asserts that the question \eqref{eqn_weak_exceptional_zero_conj_imaginary_quadratic} of Hida and Tilouine has an affirmative answer.
+This result follows from a non-critical exceptional zero formula (recorded as Theorem~\ref{thm_intro_imaginary_quadratic_full}(i) below), which one may think of an instance of $p$-adic Beilinson conjecture in the presence of exceptional zeros.
+Before stating Theorem~\ref{thm_intro_imaginary_quadratic_full}, we need to introduce more notation.